juanantonio284/notes_on_writing/miscellaneous/common_grammatical_errors.md

 subjective; it involves decisions which most editors and professional authors do not *always* consider to be an error.

-## 1. Errors that unsettle readers
+### 1. Errors that unsettle readers

-### Fragments
+#### Fragments

-While sentence fragments are accepted in headings, illustration titles, and informal writing such as advertisements, fragments are not accepted in the text of formal writing.
+The following word groups are not sentences; they are called *fragments* and are not acceptable substitutes for sentences in professional writing.

+* `Needs half an hour after a chase to catch its breath before eating.` *(no subject)*
+* `Examples of common prey being impalas and small antelope.` *(no verb)*
+* `Because the cheetah expended much energy in the chase.` *(not a complete thought)*

-### Run-on sentences
+#### Run-on sentences

-Sentences are the fundamental units of expression in scientific documents.
-Readers of professional writing expect authors to write in sentences.
 When a sentence runs on, readers often lose their place in the paragraph.
 They also lose confidence in the author.

 The most common type of run-on sentence occurs when the writer tries to use an adverb such as `however`, `otherwise`, or `therefore` to join two independent clauses: "`All of the wolves survived the rugged winter, however, the bitter cold and lack of food weakened many in the pack.`"

-This group of words is a run-on.
-In this case, two sentences were joined incorrectly by a comma and the adverb "however."

 Several ways exist to correct the error:

 * `All of the wolves survived the rugged winter.
-However, the bitter cold and lack of food weakened many in the pack.` (rewritten as two sentences)
+However, the bitter cold and lack of food weakened many in the pack.` *(rewritten as two sentences)*
-* `All of the wolves survived the rugged winter; however, the bitter cold and lack of food weakened many in the pack.` (comma replaced with semicolon)
+* `All of the wolves survived the rugged winter; however, the bitter cold and lack of food weakened many in the pack.` *(comma replaced with semicolon)*
-* `All of the wolves survived the rugged winter, but the bitter cold and lack of food weakened many in the pack.` (adverb replaced with conjunction)
+* `All of the wolves survived the rugged winter, but the bitter cold and lack of food weakened many in the pack.` *(adverb replaced with conjunction)*
-* `Although all of the wolves survived the rugged winter, the bitter cold and lack of food weakened many in the pack.` (first independent clauses made dependent)
+* `Although all of the wolves survived the rugged winter, the bitter cold and lack of food weakened many in the pack.` *(first independent clauses made dependent)*

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->
-## 2. Errors that distract readers
+### 2. Errors that distract readers

-### Using a conjunction to begin a sentence
+#### Using a conjunction to begin a sentence

 Coordinating conjunctions, such as `and`, `but`, and `or`, are powerful words that connect words, phrases, and clauses.

 Is it proper to begin sentences with conjunctions?
 Although most scientific journals frown on this usage, many respected newspapers allow it on occasion.

-To avoid possible discord, a simple change is to replace the `And` at the beginning of the sentence with `Also` or `In addition` followed by a comma.
-Likewise, replace the `But` at the beginning of the sentence with `However` or `Conversely` followed by a comma.
+To avoid possible discord, simple changes can be made:

+* replace the `And` at the beginning of the sentence with `Also` or `In addition` followed by a comma
+* replace the `But` at the beginning of the sentence with `However` or `Conversely` followed by a comma

-### Misplaced modifiers
+#### Misplaced modifiers

 **Modifiers should point to the words that they modify**.